 - 1. The code of this FunctionBody is strict mode code if it is contained in strict mode code or if the Directive Prologue (14.1) of its StatementList contains a Use Strict Directive or if any of the conditions in 10.1.1 apply.
 If the code of this FunctionBody is strict mode code, StatementList is evaluated in the following steps as strict mode code.
 Otherwise, StatementList is evaluated in the following steps as non-strict mode code. - 2.
-If StatementList is present return the result of evaluating StatementList. - 3.
-Else return NormalCompletion(undefined).
+If StatementList is not present, then return NormalCompletion(undefined). - 3.
+Let result be the result of evaluating StatementList. - 4.
+If result.[[type]] is return then return NormalCompletion(result.[[value]]) - 5.
+ReturnIfAbrupt(result). - 6.
+Return NormalCompletion(undefined).